 Over the years, I’ve seen examples that range from transparent sales efforts to unbiased advising.
 Here are just 3 Canadian examples:

 One of the first examples I noticed was at Red Deer College in central Alberta, several years ago.
-They established a microsite, RDCmatch.com, which is still up and running today.
+They established a microsite, RDCmatch.com, which was shut down sometime between 2016 and 2023.
 The quiz feels like a streamlined MBTI, and provides results in the same terminology.
 (Yes, I am an INTJ and proud of it!)
 It provides some insight into your tendencies, the careers that might best suit you, and then of course links to the RDC programs that could lead in those directions.
 Naturally, it omits plenty of good-fit programs at other institutions, particularly at universities, but although it takes time to complete the tool, you are left feeling that you were given useful feedback for your effort.
 (And, of course, RDC captures your contact info.)

 A more recent example comes from Fanshawe College, in London Ontario.
 The FanshawePathfinder.ca microsite again walks prospective students through a pretty comprehensive quiz, but instead of MBTI results it delivers Holland Personality Type results.
 Again, it’s a solid payoff for the time invested, and the results seemed pretty credible to me.
 (I’m Artistic first and foremost, followed by Enterprising.)
 The site provides useful information about each individual index, and the option to download a PDF report, and of course links to potential career programs at Fanshawe.
 (The site is powered by Career Key.)